OpenChain-Project/SBOM-sg-SEPIA/README.md

 It also provides a tooling which helps to validate SBOM schemas and perform operations such as Edit the metadata, Insert missing fields and Merge multiple SBOMs.

+## Roadmap (Under Discussion)

+1. Introduce validation checks based on CycloneDX 1.6 schema
+2. A new feature to convert SPDX 2.3 <-> CycloneDX 1.6 based on a custom schema
+3. Version upgrades with schema check for various SPDX and CycloneDX schemas
+    * SPDX 2.2 --> SPDX 2.3
+    * SPDX 2.3 --> SPDX 3.0
+    * CycloneDX 1.4 --> CycloneDX 1.6
+    * CycloneDX 1.5 --> CycloneDX 1.6
+4. Comparison feature to filter changes between two different versions of SBOM logs

 ## License